Reexamination of the $\beta^+$ decay process of $^{13}\rm{N}$ nucleus: Determination of the ANC from the elastic scattering phase-shift analysis

 where the Coulomb function $h(\eta )$ in Eq. (\ref{fl3}) is absent.

-The $\Delta_l(k^2)$ is a function of $k^2$ and it can be expanded to the series (or the Pad\'e expansion if we take into account the resonant state close to the threshold) over $k^2$ (or $E$).
+The $\Delta_l(k^2)$ is a function of $k^2$ and it may be expanded as a series (or the Pad\'e expansion if we take into account the resonant state close to the threshold) over $k^2$ (or $E$).
 We can restrict to the first few terms of the expansion at low energy.

-The renormalized amplitude continuation from positive to negative energies is given as (see Eq.
-(13) of Ref. \cite{orlov2017})
+The renormalized amplitude continuation from positive to negative energies is given as (see (13) of Ref. \cite{orlov2017})